 Trevor Connor 20:36

-The one study that I found related to this leading up to this episode was actually called Bio psycho social experiences of elite athletes retiring from sport for career ending injuries.
-So it was basically a review of any studies that looked at the experience and athletes and decide exactly what you’re saying that there are there were three challenges these athletes face one was this loss of self.
-Second one was lack of support.
-And the third one was mental health decline.
-And they made a big point that having social support is really important.
-And that’s often challenging for athletes, because their whole social network sometimes is other athletes in their sport.
-And because they can’t participate, they lose that and the recommendation of the study was build a social network outside of your sport.
+The one study that I found related to this leading up to this episode was actually called ‘Bio-psycho social experiences of elite athletes retiring from sport for career ending injuries’.
+So it was basically a review of any studies that looked at the experience and athletes and it said exactly what you’re saying.
+That there were three challenges these athletes faced.
+One was this loss of self.
+Second one was lack of support and the third one was mental health decline and they made a big point that having social support is really important and that’s often challenging for athletes because their whole social network sometimes is other athletes in their sport and because they can’t participate, they lose that and the recommendation of the study was build a social network outside of your sport.

 Julie Emmerman 21:25

-Yeah, I think that’s really important.
-And also very challenging, because usually, those are the people that you are drawn to who you want to be around and you share similar values.
-You know, it’s a second family to so many people are an extended family
+Yeah, I think that’s really important and also very challenging because usually, those are the people that you are drawn to, who you want to be around and you share similar values.
+It’s a second family to so many people or an extended family.

 Dr. Andy Pruitt 21:37

-and the time commitment to your sport, right?
-There’s How do you have two separate groups?
-Right?
-You’re not an athletic, social group and your athletic social group, I would find that it would be hard.
+your non-athletic social group and your athletic social group, I would find that, it would be hard.
 I mean, I had medical and athletic, but most of my medical colleagues were also athletes.
-So it,

 Dr. Andy Pruitt 22:00

 Yeah, I mean, it was it’s hard.
-I’m 73 years old, and I still I’m still an athlete.
-So I mean, it’s part of who I am.
-And I guess along the way, I could have lost that a couple times.
-But the mental drive to be who we want to be,
+I’m 73 years old and I’m still an athlete.
+So I mean, it’s part of who I am and I guess along the way, I could have lost that a couple times, but the mental drive to be who we want to be.

 Julie Emmerman 22:13

-I think it depends on the severity of the injury you’re talking about.
-And, you know, obviously, if somebody is now prohibited from doing their sport, then it would be essential to find other connections and you know, other points of contact, that you enjoy some way somehow,
+I think it depends on the severity of the injury you’re talking about and obviously, if somebody is now prohibited from doing their sport, then it would be essential to find other connections and other points of contact, that you enjoy, some way somehow.

 Dr. Andy Pruitt 22:30

-one of the strategies I used was find them an alternative sport, whether it was temporary or permanent, finding them another avenue for that competitiveness, and that athleticism, that worked pretty well.
-Right, you know,
+One of the strategies I used was find them an alternative sport, whether it was temporary or permanent.
+Finding them another avenue for that competitiveness and that athleticism, that worked pretty well.

-so before we move to talking about the long term impacts, I actually just want to ask one kind of practical question to you, Andy, which is, let’s talk about that scenario, where say, you’re you’re part of a group, you’re out for a big group ride, you’re on a big descent.
-One year friend’s crash is hard.
-And you realize this is a bad injury, they’ve broken something, something has happened, they’ve injured their spine, what are the things that you can do to help that person to make sure that at that moment, you’re doing the right thing?
-So and I think particular, you know, Chris case was leading a tour over in Europe, and Ben Delaney had that really bad crash and went down a hill.
-And Chris has told the story of trying to deal with this and figure out oh, my God, he’s hurt.
-What do we do?
-And I won’t give names.
-But there was one person who was like, Oh, my God saved the bike and ran down the hill to get the bike.
+So before we move to talking about the long term impacts, I actually just want to ask one kind of practical question to you, Andy, which is, let’s talk about that scenario, where say, you’re part of a group, you’re out for a big group ride, you’re on a big descent.
+One year friend’s crash is hard and you realize this is a bad injury, they’ve broken something, something has happened, they’ve injured their spine, what are the things that you can do to help that person, to make sure that at that moment, you’re doing the right thing?
+So and I think particular, you know, Chris case was leading a tour over in Europe and Ben Delaney had that really bad crash and went down a hill and Chris has told the story of trying to deal with this and figure out oh, my God, he’s hurt.
+What do we do and I won’t give names, but there was one person who was like, Oh, my God save the bike and ran down the hill to get the bike.
 So what what are suggestions?
 What should people do when in that scenario?

 Dr. Andy Pruitt 23:42

-And on that same note, before I get serious, what’s the first question the person asked who crashed is my bike and what’s interesting is I saw in the news last night, where they’re training grade schoolers in first aid.
-Because of all the active shooter incidents and mass shootings, they’re training first aid at a very basic level at very young children.
-And some of the parents are saying how they shouldn’t have to be, but I think everybody should know basic first aid.
+On that same note, before I get serious, what’s the first question the person asked who crashed?
+“Is my bike okay?”
+What’s interesting is I saw in the news last night, where they’re training grade schoolers in first aid because of all the active shooter incidents and mass shootings, they’re training first aid at a very basic level at very young children and some of the parents are saying how they shouldn’t have to be, but I think everybody should know basic first aid.
 What if you’re by yourself with a big laceration?
-Yeah, you know, our broken bone, some basic splinting some basic tourniquet.
-So if you’re an athlete, you better I think, have basic first aid training.
-And that good you drove.
-Yeah,

 Rob Pickels 24:24

-I’ll agree with that.
-And maybe Andy, because both you and I come out of the medical world, it seems so obvious, but I’ll also say that this is approachable for anyone, not just a medical professional to have basic first aid and CPR.
-It’s really very simple.
-And in all honesty, the courses are tailored away from the medical person so that the layperson gets a lot of value out of it.
+I’ll agree with that and maybe Andy because both you and I come out of the medical world, it seems so obvious, but I’ll also say that this is approachable for anyone, not just a medical professional to have basic first aid and CPR.
+It’s really very simple and in all honesty, the courses are tailored away from the medical person so that the layperson gets a lot of value out of it.
 It’s not too much of a time commitment.
 They’re not expensive.
-There’s really no reason not to do it to tell you the truth.
-And this is something where I think it’s important that we all support the writers are Around Us or the runners around us, the skaters around us because you are your brother’s keeper, right?
-And I want people, I want to be able to rely on them, if anything happens to me.
-And then I also want them to rely on me in the opposite case.
-And I think that this is a great time to plug.
-Communication is sometimes the only thing that you can do.
-And oftentimes places that we’re writing, there is not cellphone service.
-And so 95% of the time, unless I know I’m going for an hour just around my house, I carry a satellite communicator with me, they’re relatively inexpensive, they’re relatively small, it doesn’t get in the way.
-And the only time I’ve ever really had to use it was not for myself.
-But for an incident that I came across, that I shared previously, somebody had a cardiac arrest in front of me.
-And again, you are your brother’s keeper.
-It’s like carrying that avalanche transceiver for people that do backcountry skiing. in some regard, that’s for saving your life.
-But it’s also very important to save the lives of the people around you.
-And sometimes the absolute best thing you can do is just is send for help.
-And having the ability to do that is hugely important.
+There’s really no reason not to do it to tell you the truth and this is something where I think it’s important that we all support the riders around rs or the runners around us, the skiiers around us because you are your brother’s keeper and I want people, I want to be able to rely on them if anything happens to me and then I also want them to rely on me in the opposite case and I think that this is a great time to plug.
+Communication is sometimes the only thing that you can do and oftentimes places that we’re riding, there is not cellphone service and so 95% of the time, unless I know I’m going for an hour just around my house, I carry a satellite communicator with me.
+They’re relatively inexpensive, they’re relatively small, it doesn’t get in the way and the only time I’ve ever really had to use it was not for myself, but for an incident that I came across, that I shared previously, somebody had a cardiac arrest in front of me and again, you are your brother’s keeper.
+It’s like carrying that avalanche transceiver for people that do backcountry skiing.
+In some regard, that’s for saving your life, but it’s also very important to save the lives of the people around you and sometimes the absolute best thing you can do is just is send for help and having the ability to do that is hugely important.

 Trevor Connor 26:05

-Yeah.
-And the way I look at these things, and this is part of what I was asking, the question is, if you’re not fully trained, like I agree, completely get the first aid.
-But sometimes you can do more harm than good.
-Sometimes you just have to recognize the situations where you go, there’s not much I can do here.
-And if I try to do something, I might be doing more harm.
-And really, my job is to get the experts here as quickly as we can.
+Yeah and the way I look at these things and this is part of why I was asking the question is, if you’re not fully trained, like I agree completely, get the first aid, but sometimes you can do more harm than good.
+Sometimes you just have to recognize the situations where you go, there’s not much I can do here and if I try to do something, I might be doing more harm and really, my job is to get the experts here as quickly as we can.

 Dr. Andy Pruitt 26:29

-Well, there’s a state law that protects goodwill, bystanders that help people.
-So you’re not going to get in trouble by trying to help someone and ended up making it and making it worse, right.
-But making people comfortable is pretty key. making people comfortable is pretty key.
-But you’ll learn how to assess head or spinal cord injury and your basic first aid, and to know whether or not to roll them over or not that airways key, right?
-And so even if they’ve got a spinal cord injury, and they’re on their face, face down or vomiting, there’s no airway.
+Well, there’s a state law that protects goodwill bystanders that help people.
+So you’re not going to get in trouble by trying to help someone and ended up making it and making it worse, but making people comfortable is pretty key.
+Making people comfortable is pretty key, but you’ll learn how to assess head or spinal cord injury in your basic first aid and to know whether or not to roll them over or not.
+The airway is key.
+Even if they’ve got a spinal cord injury and they’re on their face, face down or vomiting, there’s no airway.
 There’s no good end of that.

 Trevor Connor 27:02

-And Julia, this is my opinion.
-But I’m really interested in here, what do you think I think sometimes the best thing you can be doing is holding somebody’s hand and talking with them, because they are going through a whole bunch.
-They’re they’re in pain, they’re mentally trying to process this.
-And sometimes that’s where they need the most help.
+Julie, this is my opinion, but I’m really interested in here, what do you think I think sometimes the best thing you can be doing is holding somebody’s hand and talking with them because they are going through, they’re in pain, they’re mentally trying to process this and sometimes that’s where they need the most help.